Imsxm15/Resume-Matcher/README.md

 - FastAPI for the backend.
 - Next.js for the frontend.
-- Ollama for local AI model serving.
+- OpenAI API for model inference.
 - Tailwind CSS for styling.
 - SQLite for the database.